 - 1 SATA data port

 - SPI 4MByte boot flash

 In addition the following signals are available through an expansion port: DP/LVDS, Touch SPI, 1×4 + 1×1 CSI-2, GPIOs, UART, HSIC, and i2c.

 Jetson TK1 is capable of supporting multiple cameras through a variety of interfaces.
 A variety of of USB 3.0 and GigE cameras are becoming available, so these ports are useful for cameras as well as networking and other peripherals.
 An additional GigE port can also be added via the PCI-e x1 port.
 The CSI 1×4 and 1×1 buses can be used to feed camera images directly into the integrated signal processor (ISP) on Tegra K1 (bypassing memory), for direct image processing.

 Jetson TK1 runs Linux For Tegra (L4T), a modified Ubuntu 13.04 Linux distribution provided by NVIDIA.
-NVIDIA provides the board support package and software stack which includes the CUDA Toolkit, OpenGL 4.4 drivers, and the NVIDIA VisionWorks Toolkit.
-You can get downloads for all of these as well as examples and documentation on the Jetson Support Page.
+NVIDIA provides the board support package and software stack which includes the CUDA Toolkit and OpenGL 4.4 drivers.
+You can get downloads for these as well as examples and documentation on the Jetson Support Page.